 Integrations using OAuth 2.0 require the same user permissions for your service account as our other Jira authentication methods.
 Read more about user permissions in the Jira Cloud and self-hosted setup article.

 However, Flow requests access to a more select list of read-only scopes as part of our connection to gather the data we require.
-You’ll see a full list of these scopes when you accept the connection between Flow and Jira as part of creating a new integration or migrating your existing integration.
+If you're connecting with Jira Cloud, you'll see a full list of these scopes when you accept the connection between Flow and Jira as part of creating a new integration or migrating your existing integration.

 Note: While the service account user must have the Create issues permission, Flow only requests read-only scopes during the OAuth flow.
 This means Flow does not have the ability to write to your Jira.